jenni3ooo/jenni3ooo/README.md

-- 👋 Hi, I’m @jenni3ooo
+- 👋 Hi, I’m @jenni3ooo.
-- 👀 I’m interested in Data, Textile, Lightdesign
+- 👀 I’m interested in Data, Textile and Lightdesign.
-- 🌱 I’m currently learning to Code
+- 🌱 I’m just started studying data science at FHNW in switzerland.
-- 💞️ I’m looking to collaborate on creative projects
+- 💞️ I’m looking to collaborate on creative projects.
 - 📫 How to reach me jenni@studio3000.ch

 <!---